RobertDober/lab42_core/README.md

 One would be correct, but lazy attributes are many (in some of my modules and classes) and have a semantic role often very similar to the example above.
 They are by nature static while methods like the shortest path or fibonacci are highly dynamic.

-For details see the corresponding [QED demo](https://github.com/RobertDober/lab42_core/blob/master/demo/memoization.md).
+For details see the corresponding [Speculations](https://github.com/RobertDober/lab42_core/blob/master/speculations/memoization.md).

 ##### Gotchas